Terms & Conditions and Privacy Policy

 8.2 Record-Keeping Protocols

-Administrative records related to the administration of this policy will be retained for a period of ten years or as required by applicable law.
+Administrative records related to the administration of these Terms, such as payment histories or general correspondence, will be retained for a period of ten years or as required by applicable law.
 Clinical records containing Personal Health Information (PHI) will be retained for the longer of either ten years or the period required by the applicable provincial legislation and the professional college governing the practitioner.

 9. Monitoring and Reporting